Publishing Datasets

 In order to publish datasets, the datasets must 1) adhere to specified Foundry dataset shapes (see here), and 2) be described with required information (see here).
 Together, the dataset shape and description enable researchers to reuse the datasets more easily.

-Skip to the publication guide notebook.
+Skip to the publication example notebook.

 Shaping Datasets